workadventure/workadventure/docs/maps/special-zones.md

 *   Object must be of type "`area`"
 *   In object properties, you MUST add a boolean "`silent`" property.
 If the silent property is checked, the users are entering the silent zone when they walk on the area.

+{.alert.alert-info}
+As an alternative, you may also put the `silent` property on a layer (rather than putting them on an "area" object)

 ## Playing sounds or background music

 Your map can define special zones where a sound or background music will automatically be played.